[Originally posted in 2015]

 Lincoln says to his boys, “What the BLEEP do we do now?”

-We in 2012 look at Lincoln – boldly keepin’ on keepin’ on – and go, “Dude.
+Today, right now, we look at Lincoln – boldly keepin’ on keepin’ on – and go, “Dude.
 Well played.
 The Civil War won’t end for another couple years and he’s totally chilling.”

 But what we forget is that Lincoln didn’t *know* the Civil War was going to end in a couple of years.